HansUXdev/FYPM-License/README.md

 ---

-### 3. Conditions for Permissible Use Beyond Paper Trading
+### 3. Conditions for Permissible Use

-You are permitted to use this code beyond **paper trading** (simulation) for profit-making activities ONLY under the following conditions:
+You are permitted to use this code beyond for profit-making activities ONLY under the following conditions:

-#### 1. ASK FOR FORGIVENESS
+#### 1. ASK FOR FORGIVENESS, NOT PERMISION
-In the spirit of good faith and entrepreneurship we assume positive intentions and reasonable compromises
+In the spirit of good faith, entrepreneurship and to give back to all the amazing makers, and hackers out there, we assume positive intentions and reasonable compromises through mediation and heathy communication.
+So seriously though, don't be jerk, or fuck you, pay ME/US.
+If you were provided benefit, them share that when you can and document it.
+We agree to be chill but we'll make time for unreasonable, toxic jerks.

 #### 2. Community Contribution
 You or your organization must make a meaningful contribution to the broader community each year.
 This includes:
-- Providing **free tutorials** or **mentoring** on the code’s uses.
+- Providing **free tutorials** or **mentoring** on any uses.
 - Resolving issues on GitHub or other platforms.
-- Sharing knowledge through forums, blog posts, or open-source contributions.
+- Sharing knowledge through forums, or free blog posts, or open-source contributions.
 - Community of this license may be asked to vote for approval of exceptions or enforce violations.

 #### 3. Charitable Donation